 When a First Nation decides to exercise property taxation jurisdiction, it can access one of two enabling federal statutes: the Indian Act or the First Nations Fiscal Management Act.
 In either case, the First Nations Tax Commission (FNTC) is the body that provides institutional and regulatory support to First Nation property taxation.

 In the toolkits for each legislative framework, you will find the applicable legislation, regulations, standards or policies, sample laws and notices, explanatory notes and information related to the support of First Nation property taxation.

-The other way to levy property taxation on reserve lands is the First Nations Fiscal Management Act (FMA).
-Enacted in 2005, the FMA provides First Nations with access to a more comprehensive property taxation framework, and offers an additional array of fiscal governance tools to increase revenue, improve financial management, and leverage property tax for long- term financing.
-These laws enhance the ability of a First Nation to make its property taxation regime an important part of its overall strategy of economic development.
+Used by over one hundred First Nations, the First Nations Fiscal Management Act (FMA) provides participating First Nations with access to a comprehensive property taxation framework, and offers an array of fiscal governance tools to increase revenue, improve financial management, and leverage property tax for long-term financing.
+The FMA enhances the ability of a First Nation to make its property taxation regime an important part of its overall strategy of economic development.

 Any Aboriginal group that is not a band as defined under the Indian Act but is party to a treaty, land claim agreement or self-government agreement, who wishes to come under the provisions of FMA may do so through the development of regulations made under section 141 of the FMA.

 Aboriginal groups that are not Indian Act “bands” may begin the process by providing a resolution from their governing body to the Minister of Crown-Indigenous Relations